Gqlify/docs.gqlify.com/docs/why-gqlify.md

 }
 ```

 Under the surface, GraphQL server is a lot of work.
-You need to write graphQL schema and resolvers.
-Not to mention designing graphQL API including relationship is not easy.
+You need to write GraphQL schema and resolvers.
+Not to mention designing GraphQL API including relationship is not easy.

-When you connect graphQL with data-source, you must carefully handle request cache, N+1 problem ...etc.
+When you connect GraphQL with data-source, you must carefully handle request cache, N+1 problem ...etc.

 So, what GQLify can help you with?

 ## Maintenance of GraphQL Schema
 ### 😞 Without GQLify
-You need to write graphQL Schema, take the demo application in quickstart for example, if you write the whole graphQL schema by yourself:
+You need to write GraphQL schema, take the demo application in quickstart for example, if you write the whole GraphQL schema by yourself:

 ```graphql
 type Book {